 The parties involved in a trucking accident will want to conduct a thorough investigation of the event, but physical evidence may not last long at the accident scene once the police and emergency crews start clearing the site and restoring the flow of traffic.

-When a defective vehicle or vehicle part causes an accident, the manufacturer of the defective item will be liable for any resulting claims from the victims.
+When a defective motor vehicle or motor vehicle part causes an accident, the manufacturer of the defective item will be liable for any resulting claims from the victims.
 In a product liability claim, the plaintiff must prove the product in question was defective and the sole cause of the plaintiff’s claimed damages.

 A trucking company will bear liability for a truck accident if the company failed to properly vet and train the driver, or if the company hired a driver without conducting appropriate background checks.